-Currently, BT Sport customers who sign up to the full range of BT channels (BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN) can watch 42 exclusive live Premier League games per season, though this will increase to 52 from the 2019/20 season.
+Currently, BT Sport customers who sign up to the full range of BT channels (BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN) can watch 52 exclusive live Premier League games per season.

-They also get live matches from other competitions, including the Champions League, plus at least 69 live games from the Gallagher Premiership rugby championship.
+They also get live matches from other competitions, including the Champions League and Europa League, plus live games from the Gallagher Premiership rugby championship.
 Fans of other sports can enjoy cricket (including the Ashes), NBA Basketball, Major League Baseball, Ultimate Fighting Championship, Moto GP and Nascar.

 Sky Sports offers 10 channels, including a dedicated Sky Sports News channel and the Sky Sports F1 channel.
 Sky customers can watch an array of events including over 140 live Premier League games, live rugby (including England internationals), Formula 1 and England cricket matches.

 Both BT and Sky offer HD and Ultra-HD content, although to access the latter you need to sign up directly with the relevant provider (ie with BT to get BT Sport Ultra HD, or Sky to get Sky's Ultra HD).

 You don't have to be a BT pay-TV customer to watch BT Sport, or be a Sky pay-TV customer to watch Sky Sport.
 Almost all TV providers let you add the channels to your pay-TV package, although you'll usually get a better deal if you subscribe to them directly.
 If you're considering signing up, make sure you find out how the two providers did in our latest satisfaction survey first - we have full reviews of both and .

-BT broadband and TV packages include the BT Sport channels, while BT broadband customers can pay £15/month (with a 24 month contract) to watch online or through the app (the first three months are free).
+BT broadband and TV packages include the BT Sport channels, while BT broadband customers can pay £15/month (with a 24 month contract) to watch online or through the app.
 If you get your pay TV service from another provider, prices are typically higher (eg: £29.99/month for SD channels on Sky TV or with TalkTalk).